Studs Terkel: Legacy and audio recordings

-In 2014 WFMT and the Chicago History Museum announced the creation of the website, Studsterkel.org (see studsterkel.wfmt.com), which will house the entire archive of Studs Terkel interviews.

 On September 5, 2019, podcast The Radio Diaries, produced by Radiotopia on PRX, released an episode called "The Working Tapes of Studs Terkel."
 In it, Terkel's taped interviews with working people are played and examined.

 Awards and honors

 In 1982, Terkel was awarded an honorary Doctor of Humane Letters from the University of Illinois at Chicago.

-In 1985, Terkel received the Pulitzer Prize for General Non-Fiction for his book The Good War.
+In 1985, Terkel received the Pulitzer Prize for General Nonfiction for his book The Good War.

-President Clinton awarded Terkel the National Humanities Medal in 1997.
+Bill Clinton, then the President of the United States, awarded Terkel the National Humanities Medal in 1997.

 The National Book Foundation awarded Terkel the 1997 Medal for Distinguished Contribution to American Letters.

-In 2001, Terkel was made an honorary Doctor of Humane Letters from Northwestern University.
+In 2001, Terkel was made an honorary Doctor of Humane Letters by Northwestern University.

 In 2001, Terkel was inducted into the Chicago Gay and Lesbian Hall of Fame as a Friend of the Community.

 In 2004, Terkel was inducted as a Laureate of The Lincoln Academy of Illinois and awarded the Order of Lincoln (the State's highest honor) by the Governor of Illinois in the area of Communications.

 In 2006, Terkel received the Lifetime Achievement Award from the Dayton Literary Peace Prize, the first and only annual U.S. literary award recognizing the power of the written word to promote peace.

 In 2010, Terkel was inducted into the Chicago Literary Hall of Fame.

-Terkel was a recipient of a George Polk Career Award and the National Book Critics Circle 2003 Ivan Sandrof Lifetime Achievement Award.
+Terkel was a recipient of the 1999 George Polk Career Award and the National Book Critics Circle 2003 Ivan Sandrof Lifetime Achievement Award.

-Terkel, despite not being black, was inducted into the Hall of Fame of Black Writers at the insistence of Haki Madhubuti.
+Terkel, despite not being black, was inducted into Chicago State University's National Literary Hall of Fame for Writers of African Descent at the insistence of Professor Haki Madhubuti.